hajertamas/sse-server/README.md

 # SSEServer

-A PHP solution for webRTC via Server Sent Events\n
+A small PHP library for webRTC via Server Sent Events.
 A nice alternative to Websockets for shared hosting.
+Build your own controller via a single simple interface & its ready to go.

 ---